emacs-php/php-mode/README.md

 All contributions to PHP Mode are welcome.
 But please try to do the following when sending improvements or bug fixes:

 1. Add your name to the list of ‘Contributors’ in this `README.md` file if it is not there already.
-If you have a Github page then please link your name to it, so people can see your other work.
+If you have a GitHub page then please link your name to it, so people can see your other work.

-2. If your contribution addresses an issue on the Github project page then include a single line like `Github-issue: 16` with the appropriate issue number.
+2. If your contribution addresses an issue on the GitHub project page then include a single line like `GitHub-Issue: 16` with the appropriate issue number.

 3. Make sure to update the constant `php-mode-modified`.